How is the writing of insurance contracts regulated in your jurisdiction?

 Marketing and sales activities are subject to various general legal requirements under the Norwegian Marketing Act which is supervised controlled by the Norwegian Market Council and Consumer Supervision Authority.

-NFSA supervises the sale of insurance through their supervision of products, market behaviour, and complaint reporting.
+NFSA supervises the sale of insurance through their supervision of products, market behavior, and complaint reporting.
 They can also take measures in specific cases if they are notified of breached or become aware of this through the media etc.

 To what extent is it possible to actively market the sale of insurance into your jurisdiction on a cross border basis and are there specific or additional rules pertaining to distance selling or online sales of insurance?